On this page:

 - equivalent of SSG minutes from another setting

-- documents containing information related to the student’s learning and development, such as the transition learning and development for students transitioning from early childhood to school or an early ABLES learning report.
+- documents containing information related to the student’s learning and development, such as the transition learning and development for students transitioning from early childhood to school or an early ABLES learning report for the student in their new learning context.
+This evidence may be provided ahead of or during the meeting.

 Establishing a new student support group and developing an individual education plan

-Where a SSG does not exist for a participating student (for example, a new enrolment), the school is required to establish one.
-Refer to: Student Support Groups Policy.
+Where an SSG does not exist for a student (for example, a new enrolment), the school is required to establish one to be able to complete the profile .
+Refer to: Student Support Groups policy.

 International students